yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 Several `ISpaceProxy` instances can be defined within a single Processing Unit, each with its own properties.

-{% info %} `ISpaceProxy` simplifies most operations used with the space, but some operations still require access to `IJSpace`, which can be accessed through the `ISpaceProxy` API.
+{% infosign %} `ISpaceProxy` simplifies most operations used with the space, but some operations still require access to `IJSpace`, which can be accessed through the `ISpaceProxy` API.

 {% note %}
 - The `ISpaceProxy` variable represents a remote or embedded space proxy (for a single space or clustered) and **should be constructed only** once throughout the lifetime of the application process.